Hello future bridesmaids!

 If the dress doesn’t fit you perfectly, you need alterations.

-Alterations are crucial, ladies.
-You’re going to want to look and feel your best on the wedding day and in the photos that live on forever, so they’re a must!
+In almost every case, alterations will be needed.
+After all, you’re going to want to look and feel your best on the wedding day and in the photos that live on forever!

 When it comes to a long day of standing, dancing, and posing for photos, being comfortable is just as important as looking great.